 The SMHS Scholarly Writing Program follows a peer mentoring and coaching model that meets regularly for 6 months and culminates in the submission of peer-reviewed manuscripts.
 The program consists of a structured curriculum to include modules from the Coursera Writing in the Sciences Course and assigned readings and pre-work from a writing for publication text that will be provided to all participants.

-The SMHS Scholarly Writing Program requires the completion/submission of an application in order to select a limited number of participants.
-Review the information below for more details.
+The SMHS Scholarly Writing Program requires completion/submission of an application in order to select a limited number of participants.

 Purpose